OscarSLopez09/Lambda-Serverless-App/README.md

 After the Dynamo DB table is create I will continue on the Second part of the project where I create the Cloudwatch rule and the backend Lambda function.

-Continuing the project, second part below:
+Continuing the project, second part link below:

 - [Part 2 Creating the backend lambda](https://github.com/OscarSLopez09/Lambda-Serverless-App-Part2)